bit-badger/blog.bitbadger.solutions/source/_posts/2021/a-tour-of-myprayerjournal-v3/bootstrap-integration.md

 ---

-Up next, we'll step away from the front end and dig into LiteDB.
+Up next, we'll step away from the front end and [dig into LiteDB][part3].

 [intro]: /2021/a-tour-of-myprayerjournal-v3/introduction.html "A Tour of myPrayerJournal v3: Introduction | The Bit Badger Blog"